edgio-docs/edgio-docs/src/guides/v7/basics/alerts.md

         -   **Status Code Ratio:** This metric monitors status code responses as a percentage of total traffic.
 Set the **Ratio (%)** option to the desired threshold percentage.
         -   **Bandwidth:** Set the **Amount** option to a threshold value for the desired bandwidth and then set the **Unit** option to the desired units for the specified threshold.

-    6. Repeat steps i - v as needed.
+    6. Optional.
+Add another condition that must also be satisfied before a notification is triggered by repeating steps i - v.
 6. In the **Emails** option, type an email address to which notifications will be sent and then press ENTER.
 Repeat this step as needed.
 7. Click **Create**.